-Pick a head keyword, find the low-hanging long tail fruit, and get targeting with content or ads that recognizes the intent behind the search term.
+Pick a head keyword, find the low-hanging long tail fruit, and get targeting with content or ads that recognize the intent behind the search term.

 How have your results been with targeting long tail keywords?
 Let me know in the comments!

 I really love your explanation of Long Tail Keywords Alex.

 It’s well articulated and will help many bloggers get a clear definition of the words and their SEO implications.